Alpine-DAV/ascent/src/docs/sphinx/Actions/Examples.rst

 .. image:: examples/tout_transform_reflect_y_min_000100.png

-An example of using the transform filter to rotate around a specified point
+An example of using the transform filter to rotate around a specified normal
 --------------------------------------------------------------------------------------------------

 YAML actions: